Conservative Party (UK): 1975–1990: Margaret Thatcher

+Margaret Thatcher is the first woman to be Prime Minister and the longest-serving of the 20th century.

 Loss of power weakened Heath's control over the party and Margaret Thatcher deposed him at the 1975 leadership election.
 Thatcher led her party to victory at the 1979 general election with a manifesto which concentrated on the party's philosophy.

 As prime minister, Thatcher focused on rejecting the mild liberalism of the post-war consensus that tolerated or encouraged nationalisation, strong labour unions, heavy regulation, and high taxes.
 She did not challenge the National Health Service, and supported the Cold War policies of the consensus, but otherwise tried to dismantle and delegitimise it.
 She built a right-wing political ideology that became known as Thatcherism, based on social and economic ideas from British and American intellectuals such as Friedrich Hayek and Milton Friedman.
 Thatcher believed that too much socially democratic-oriented government policy was leading to a long-term decline in the British economy.
 As a result, her government pursued a programme of economic liberalism, adopting a free-market approach to public services based on the sale of publicly owned industries and utilities, as well as a reduction in trade union power.

 One of Thatcher's largest and most successful policies assisted council house tenants in public housing to purchase their homes at favourable rates.
 The "Right to Buy" had emerged in the late 1940s but was too great a challenge to the post-war consensus to win Conservative endorsement.
 Thatcher favoured the idea because it would lead to a "property-owning democracy", an important idea that had emerged in the 1920s.
 Some local Conservative-run councils enacted profitable local sales schemes during the late 1960s.
 By the 1970s many working-class people could afford to buy homes, and eagerly adopted Thatcher's invitation to purchase their homes at a sizeable discount.
 The new owners were more likely to vote Conservative, as Thatcher had hoped.